jacksund/simmate/docs/full_guides/workflows/s3_workflows.md

 You can update/override these as you see fit.

-For a full (and advanced) example of a subclass take a look at `simmate.calculators.vasp.workflows.base.VaspWorkflow` and the tasks that use it like `simmate.calculators.vasp.workflows.relaxation.matproj`.
+For a full (and advanced) example of a subclass take a look at `simmate.apps.vasp.workflows.base.VaspWorkflow` and the tasks that use it like `simmate.apps.vasp.workflows.relaxation.matproj`.

 ### Custom error handling